Modern Slavery Statement

 As of 31st December 2022, Oakbrook had approximately 105 employees.

 Oakbrook are committed to opposing slavery and human trafficking and we do not tolerate it within our businesses or supply chains.
 We pride ourselves on high standards of ethical behaviour and integrity in all that we do.

 Recruitment and Training

 We apply high standards in our recruitment and employment of people.
 We conduct appropriate due diligence on all our prospective employees including a combination of credit reference searches, employment references and DBS checks.
 The individual’s right to work in the UK is established in all instances.
 Whilst we maintain complete ownership and responsibility for these matters, we utilise 3rd party advisers where we deem it necessary.
 Oakbrook strives to only employ people who share the same people focussed values as the Company.
 Our Values are embedded within the culture at Oakbrook.
 We are committed to developing the capability of our people and helping them realise their true potential by training and supporting them, reinforcing our belief in teamwork for the good of our business and customers whilst valuing diversity.
-We are incredibly proud to have ranked as a Great Place to Work™ for the last two years.
+We are incredibly proud to have ranked as a Great Place to Work™ for the last three years.